-Chuck Armstrong is a pastor and writer in New York City.
-Originally from a town of about 150 people in northeast Kansas, he lives in Hell’s Kitchen with his family.
+Chuck Armstrong is a church planter and writer in New York City.
+From a town of about 150 people in northeast Kansas, he now lives in Hell’s Kitchen with his family.

 Posts By This Author

 Parker Millsap's Folk Music Called Him Inward.
 It's Calling Us Too

 ON HIS DEBUT record, Palisade, released in 2012, Americana wunderkind Parker Millsap ends the title track singing with blues-soaked vocals, “Writing on a blank white page keeps my demons one more day away.”
 For Millsap, an Oklahoma native who now calls Nashville home, those lyrics weren’t just a young artist trying to sound profound; they spoke truth to his experience with music and faith.

 “When I’m playing [music] with other people and for other people, there is something about it that will always feel spiritual to me,” says Millsap.
 “After all, that spiritual feeling, that’s the context I first received music in.”

 Millsap grew up in a Pentecostal church in a small Oklahoma town, and says if people were going to speak in tongues or run around the sanctuary, it was almost always during the music.
 “I always resonated with using music to reach ecstatic states,” he says.
 “As soon as I could play enough chords to keep up, they put me down in front at church.”

 Drive-By Truckers Await the Resurrection of Moral Christianity